lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 IMPORTANT: Files must have the same name as the files in the template folder.

 NOTE: For the time being, Italian and English languages are supported.
+English guides are required.

 ### Categories
 Go to the `models\src\main\assets\categories` folder and move inside it one image for each category present in at least one monument guide.

-IMPORTANT: Images must have the same name as the categories.
+IMPORTANT: Images must have the same name as the categories written in the monument guides.
+No images are needed for the attributes.

 ## Database creation
 Complete the previous step before creating the database.
+The guides have to be completed and if you make any modification in any guide you have to create again the database.

 The repository contains the file `Python/build_sqlite.py` which must be executed by adding the argument `-i` or `--images` indicating the path to the dataset folder as in the following example: